payu-india/CMS-Chatbot/docs/WEB Integration/custom-checkout-merchant-hosted/collect-payments-with-cards-seamless/index.md

       </td>

       <td>
         `String` Use 13-19 digit card number for credit/debit cards (15 digits for AMEX, 13-19 for Maestro) and validate with LUHN algorithm.
-Refer to  <a href="card-number-formats" target="_blank"> Card Number Formats</a> and display error message on invalid input.
+Refer to  [Card Number Formats](doc:card-number-formats) and display error message on invalid input.
       </td>

       <td>